chrisgbradley/cgbcom/README.md

-# cgbcom
+# chrisgbradley.com
-Site for portfolio, resume, and blog
+A site for my personal portfolio, resume, and blog.